-No honeymoon: Protests to greet President Trump
+DC police, protesters scuffle outside pro-Trump event

 "It's our perspective that we can make the strongest statement if all people of conscience gather at the same time and the same place and voice their dissent along the parade route," Mrabet said.
 "That's very important to us from a political perspective because we will be in the eye of the national and international media."

-The Women's March on Washington, which begins near Capitol Hill at 10 a.m. on Saturday, will follow stricter guidelines, both on the streets and in their carefully crafted political message.
+The Women's March on Washington, which begins near Capitol Hill at 10 a.m.
+ET on Saturday, will follow stricter guidelines, both on the streets and in their carefully crafted political message.
 In response to outside criticism and internal squabbling over its purpose, a group of 15 organizers drafted a "guiding vision and definition of principles" that details the march's goals.

 Organizers now say internal divisions, many of them stemming from a divisive Democratic primary fight, are being put aside in the name of solidarity.